Prostitution in Algeria: Ouled Naïl

+When the French authorities imposed a system of regulated prostitution, many of these performers were registered as filles publiques and concentrated in tolerated quarters, fixing an association between the name “Ouled Naïl” and prostitution in colonial administrative and popular discourse.
+Travel accounts and visual sources describe their elaborate dress and jewellery, while later tourist literature accentuated a more eroticised and spectacular image of these dancers, a change often interpreted as a product of colonial economies of spectacle rather than an original tribal custom.

+By the late nineteenth and early twentieth centuries the term Nailiya (from Ouled Naïl) could designate a registered prostitute irrespective of actual tribal origin, and streets or red-light districts named Rue des Ouled Naïl functioned as centres of regulated sex work in towns such as Biskra and Bou Saâda.
+Archival and military sources further indicate that some North African women – frequently labelled “Ouled Naïl” in French military slang, whether or not they belonged genealogically to the confederation – were recruited or coerced to work in bordels militaires de campagne in Algeria and Indochina, including at Điện Biên Phủ; many of the Nailiyat involved were socially marginal women effectively detached from male kin authority, such as widows, repudiated wives, migrants and, in some cases, former slaves or other dependants.

 Rahbat al-Jammal

 During Ottoman rule, resting stops, khans, were built for travellers and their horse and camels.
 In Constantine, the khans were located at Rahbat al-Jammal.
 Following the French occupation, the buildings were turned into brothels for the French soldiers.
 The city elders forbade Algerian women from entering the street.
 Although the brothels closed down in the 1980s, the ban on women entering the street continues to the present times.

 Post-independence

 As a result of Arabization of the country, the rise of Islamism and the civil unrest following the economic downturn caused by the 1980s oil glut, brothels were banned in 1982, forcing many of the prostitutes to work on the streets.
 However, some of the counties 171 brothels were allowed to remain open under the close scrutiny of the police.
 In 2011 there were 19 supervised brothels operating.
-By 2015 the number of brothels operating with the complicity of the Algerian authorities had reduced to two.
+By 2015, the number of brothels operating with the complicity of the Algerian authorities had reduced to two.